Harlem Shake

 Branding Idenity, Packaging, UX/UI

-When creating this brand, my goal was to craft a luxury dining experience that felt welcoming and accessible to everyone.
-I wanted guests to feel included and at home, regardless of their background.
-To achieve this, along with combining the elegance of Art Deco with the rich cultural influence of the Harlem Renaissance in both typography and graphics, I also designed imagery that reflects this fusion, with smooth, curved geometric shapes that embody the timelessness of both styles.
-Given that black soul food often features seafood and a variety of fresh vegetables, I incorporated seafood elements into the design, with shrimp as a key symbol due to its prominence in Southern African American cuisine.
-The color palette is inspired by the flavors of Southern seafood, creating a warm and inviting atmosphere.
+In creating this brand, my objective was to develop a luxury dining experience that feels both welcoming and accessible to all.
+I aimed for guests to feel included and at home, regardless of their backgrounds.
+To accomplish this, I blended the elegance of Art Deco with the rich cultural influences of the Harlem Renaissance in both typography and graphics.
+I also designed imagery that embodies this fusion, featuring smooth, curved geometric shapes that reflect the timelessness of both styles.
+Given that traditional black soul food often includes seafood and a variety of fresh vegetables, I integrated seafood elements into the design, with shrimp serving as a prominent symbol due to its significance in Southern African American cuisine.
+The color palette draws inspiration from the flavors of Southern seafood, fostering a warm and inviting atmosphere.